Graham · Argyll & Bute

 Beinn Mhor — common questions

-- Beinn Mhor is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 608m of ascent and takes most walkers 4-6 hours.
-Terrain: Forest road and bridle path low down, then steep wet grass and bracken to a broad grassy ridge.
+- On the OutdoorSCOT scale, Beinn Mhor comes in at 3/5 — moderately challenging.
+Expect roughly 14km and 608m of ascent on the usual route — 4-6 hours for most parties.
+Underfoot: Forest road and bridle path low down, then steep wet grass and bracken to a broad grassy ridge.

 - Where do I park for Beinn Mhor?